 Can't Participate In Corporate Action

-Both the Call option taker and the Call Option Writer are not eligible to receive dividends and participate in voting on the underlying shares until the shares are transferred.
+Both the Call option taker and the Call Option Writer are not eligible to receive dividends and participate in voting on the underlying shares until they transfer the shares.

 However, if you are a beginner trader, risk-averse, willing to hold stocks for the long term, and want decent returns from the market, then stock trading is the ideal route for you.
-Though, options trading for beginners is not advised.
-Beginners can do it under the guidance of an experienced Options trader.
+Beginners should trade under the guidance of an experienced Options trader.

 8. Components of Option Trading

 9. Steps To Trade Options in Australia For Beginners

 Follow the below steps to learn and start options trading in Australia: